milwrite/cloze-reader/README.md

 **Vanilla JavaScript, No Build Step:** The application runs entirely in the browser using ES6 modules—no webpack, no bundler, no compilation.
 This architectural choice mirrors the project's conceptual interests: keeping the machinery visible and modifiable rather than obscured behind layers of tooling.
 A minimal FastAPI backend serves static files and injects API keys; everything else happens client-side.

-**Open-Weight Models:** Uses Google's Gemma-3 models (12B and 27B parameters) via OpenRouter, or alternatively connects to local LLM servers (LM Studio, etc.) on port 1234.
+**Open-Weight Models:** Uses Google's Gemma-3-27b model (27 billion parameters) via OpenRouter, or alternatively connects to local LLM servers (LM Studio, etc.) on port 1234 with smaller models like Gemma-3-12b.
 The choice of open-weight models is deliberate: these systems can be downloaded, inspected, run locally, modified.
 When assessment becomes algorithmic, transparency about the algorithm matters.
 You can examine exactly which model is generating your exercises, run the same models yourself, experiment with alternatives.

 **Streaming from Public Archives:** Book data streams directly from Hugging Face's mirror of Project Gutenberg's corpus—public domain texts, open dataset infrastructure, no proprietary content libraries.
 The entire pipeline from literature to exercises relies on openly accessible resources, making the system reproducible and auditable.